madrinathapa/MessageQueue/README.md

-# MessageQueue
+# MessageQueue(MSMQ)

-Simple application to read, write and peek from a message queue.
+Simple application to read, write and peek from a message queue using MSMQ.

 Install as a window service: